 Mrs. Ina Johnson Memorial Scholarship (1978)

+This scholarship in memory of Mrs. Ina Johnson was created by her son, Ted, a former trustee of Upper Iowa University, and his family.
 The recipient of this annual award is a deserving student in the biology field, selected by the awards committee and the head of the biology department.

 Paul "Spike" and Merriam Kelly Scholarship (1987)

 Established by friends of Spike and Merriam Kelly, both of the class of 1924, this award is given annually to a worthy student.